Director behind AI trading investment schemes charged with cheating

 This was shortly before "investors received news of C7’s abrupt closure and default".

-Ong was charged with 23 counts of cheating - including 19 combined charges under Section 124(4).
+Ong was charged with 23 counts of cheating under Section 420 of the Penal Code - including 19 combined charges under Section 124(4) of the Criminal Procedure Code.

 Ong's S$200,000 bail has been extended and his next hearing is scheduled for Feb 4.